ppy/osu-wiki/news/2023/2023-09-20-project-loved-six-years-september-2023.md

 [![](/wiki/shared/news/2023-09-20-project-loved-six-years-september-2023/532841.jpg)](https://osu.ppy.sh/community/forums/topics/1823766)

-[Various Artists - osu!memories](https://osu.ppy.sh/beatmapsets/532841#taiko) by ::asuasu\1yura::{ user=2875968 }\
+[Various Artists - osu!memories](https://osu.ppy.sh/beatmapsets/532841#taiko) by ::asuasu_yura::{ user=2875968 }\
 180 BPM, 7:43 | 7.05★\
 *description written by ::Eriha::{ user=16320311 }*

 This month, Project Loved celebrates its 6th anniversary!
 How much have you all worked on your play skills and farmed pp in 6 years?

-To celebrate, I present [Various Artists - osu!memories](https://osu.ppy.sh/beatmapsets/532841#taiko/1172847) by ::asuasu\1yura::{ user=2875968 }, posted **6 years ago**!
+To celebrate, I present [Various Artists - osu!memories](https://osu.ppy.sh/beatmapsets/532841#taiko/1172847) by ::asuasu_yura::{ user=2875968 }, posted **6 years ago**!
 This map is a medley of **31** songs made famous within the osu! community.
 I'm sure you all know some of the songs!
 His mapping style has changed very much over the past 6 years.
 This map has a very simple arrangement and is very timeless!
 Can you get a full combo on this medley map that is about 7 minutes long?

 I feel honored to be here for Project Loved's 6th anniversary!
 Please continue to let us know what maps you think should be Loved!
 Enjoy! <3